richxgc/CodeIgniter_API/README.md

 </code>
 </pre>

-<p>of preference you should save tokens on your database, the procedure would look like this:</p>
+<p>Of preference you should save tokens on your database, the procedure would look like this:</p>

 <pre>
 <code>